thonny/thonny/CONTRIBUTING.rst

 -----------
 Thonny uses `Black <https://black.readthedocs.io/en/stable/>`_ to keep code formatting consistent.
 Please format your code with ``black thonny`` before issuing a pull request.
 Format options are specified in pyproject.toml in the root of the repository and will be picked up from there by Black.

+In recent PyDev versions you select Black as your formatter (Preferences => PyDev => Editor => Code Style => Code Formatter) and make it run on each save (Preferences => PyDev => Editor => Save Actions).
+See
+`Black's documentation about configuring other IDE-s <https://black.readthedocs.io/en/stable/editor_integration.html>`_.